zzjjzzgggg/gc/README.md

 2. Convert the graph into a binary edgelist format for the purpose of fast loading.
   * There is also a tool provided in the folder `netsnap/graphstat`.
+    Compile it and then you will obtain `graphstat`.
   * Use the following command to convert a graph into binary edgelist
     format: